sushmita-m/docs/0013-manage-features.md

 1) Comma is not supported in a label.
 2) Spaces should be mentioned in quotes _+label:"release docs", +label:'command docs'_
 3) Most of the special characters are supported _+label:"release:GA", +label:"branch:release/docs"

-## Flow:
-1) The flow is similar to the subscribe flow.
-2) The values of the features are stored as a json in the settings field of the chatopssubscriptions table.
-3) Any feature subscribed/unsubscribed by the user will be alotTed a value of true/false in the JSON.
-4) The value of label is stored in the required_field key with the label value in an array in the JSON.
-456
-789